 - The first step for interested individuals is to complete an Expression of Interest document.

 - This application must be made on the official Expression of Interest form, along with copies of qualification certificates, supporting evidence as required at this stage, current CV and photo ID, which should be submitted to the Clerk for formal approval by the Select Committee (downloaded via the web portal)

-- This should be accompanied by a registration fee of £50 (non-refundable).
+- This should be accompanied by a registration fee of £50 +VAT (non-refundable).
 This is paid through the web portal.